 Applicants must take "Pre-Home-Ownership Counseling" offered through Community Action or NeighborWorks Provo.
 Community Action can be reached at 801-691-5200 or 815 S. Freedom Blvd. in Provo.
 NeighborWorks Provo can be reached at 801-375-5820 or 39 W. 300 N. in Provo.

 Property may be a single-family home, a home with a legal-accessory apartment, or one half of a twin home or town home.
+Effective July 1, 2017, condos are now eligible in Provo.

 Home may not be occupied, or have been occupied, by renters within six months to the date of contract who would be displaced by the purchase.